mcoder/private-set-intersection/README.md

 a message `m` maps it to the group element `g^m`.
 This allows one to perform homomorphic addition and multiplication (by a constant) in the exponent.
 Unfortunately, this mapping makes it hard to decrypt ciphertexts efficiently.
 Nevertheless, it suffices for our purposes.

+**9. unittests.py**

+This script consists of the unit tests created for testing purposes.
+One can run this script by executing the following command.

+`python unittests.py`